Beef Enchilada Casserole

 • 8 oz shredded cheese

 In a large skillet with drizzle of oil, brown meat 5-6 minutes, breaking up pieces as you go.
-Add onion and jalapeno, sauté 2-3 minutes.
-Stir in seasonings, salsa and rice; heat through.
-Pour ½ cup of sauce in the bottom of a 9x13 baking dish sprayed with cooking spray.
-Place 1/2 cup mixture in bottom of each tortilla and roll.
-Continue rolling and placing them side by side in the baking dish.
-Pour remaining sauce over top.
+Add onion, sauté 2-3 minutes.
+Stir in seasonings, salsa/sauce, and rice; heat through.
+Pour 1/3 of the sauce in the bottom of a 9x13 baking dish (or 2 smaller) sprayed with cooking spray.
+Next a layer of tortillas and then top with half of the meat mixture.
+Pour over 1/3 of the sauce, tortillas, the rest of the meat, and the final layer of tortillas.
+Top with remaining sauce.
 Sprinkle with cheese.
-Bake for 20 minutes at 450 degrees.
+Bake for 25 minutes at 400 degrees covered with foil, then 5 minutes uncovered.

 Enchilada Red Sauce